boisgera/pandoc/mkdocs/cookbook.md

 ### Write

-The "fetch" pattern is also valuable to get a list of (mutable) items and then change their content.
+The "match" pattern is also valuable to get a list of (mutable) items and then change their content.
 For example, to change all http links in the document to their https counterpart: